-If you live in Gordon Terrace or Maglin Terrace, care about your neighborhood, enjoy helping others and have a few hours to spare each month, Fort Gordon's Residential Communities Office has an opportunity for you.Both communities are in need of assistant mayors to help represent its residents.
+If you live in Gordon Terrace or Maglin Terrace, care about your neighborhood, enjoy helping others and have a few hours to spare each month, Fort Gordon's Residential Communities Office has an opportunity for you.

 Each of the installation's six neighborhoods, with the exception of Boardman Lake, which only has three homes, has a mayor and assistant mayor position under the Mayor Program.